Dannark/BWO/README.md

 The players will be able to build theirs houses anywhere on the infinity world.
 That's why i call it borderless world in first place. :)

-This project is still in development and it doesnt have many features yet
+This project is still in development and it doesnt have many features yet.

 ### Release Date?
 Hopefully at some point later this year.